EightBitGuru/FAST-40/README.md

 Consult the VICE documentation for full details regarding commandline options associated with attachment and autostarting of disk images and programs.

-## Usage
+## Compatibility

-FAST-40 supports all VIC-20 character glyphs and control characters, including those for cursor positioning, colour selection, reverse-mode, etc. The VIC-20 keyboard does not emit characters for the SHIFT/C= key combination which performs the toggle between upper-case and lower-case character sets, but these non-printing characters do exist - generated with CHR$(14) and CHR$(142) - and are supported.
+FAST-40 supports all VIC-20 character glyphs and control characters, including those for cursor positioning, colour selection, reverse-mode, etc. The VIC-20 keyboard does not emit visible characters for the SHIFT/C= key combination (which performs the toggle between upper-case and lower-case character sets) but these non-printing characters do exist and are supported.

+Unlike the stock VIC-20, FAST-40 allows both upper- and lower-case graphics charactersets to be displayed simultaneously.

 Performance tests yield a character output rate superior to the native 22x23 mode - ranging between 7% to 40% faster, depending on the workload complexity.